-- The Fund Structure and Relationship to Budget Structure section relates the District's fund structure to its budget presentation; - The Recurring Budget and Current Services Funding Level (CSFL) Development section describes how these concepts were developed for the Local funds budget; - The Agency Performance Plans section describes how the Office of the City Administrator evaluates government agencies, services, and operations; contains details on major plan revisions or changes in the assessment process; and directs readers to the agency plans, including performance measures, on the District's website; - The Summary Tables detail the District's proposed operating budget by agency and fund type for both budgeted dollars and positions; - The Glossary of Budget Terms section describes unique budgeting, accounting, and District terms that may not be known by the general reader; and - The Local Budget Act is the legislation that the District uses to enact the District's budget via local law, and is transmitted to Congress in accordance with procedures for all District legislation. - The Federal Portion Budget Request Act is the legislation that conveys the District's request for federal payments, to be enacted into law by the United States Congress and the President through the federal appropriations process.
+- The Fund Structure and Relationship to Budget Structure section relates the District's fund structure to its budget presentation; - The Recurring Budget and Current Services Funding Level (CSFL) Development section describes how these concepts were developed for the Local funds budget; - The Agency Performance Plans section describes how the Office of the City Administrator evaluates government agencies, services, and operations; contains details on major plan revisions or changes in the assessment process; and directs readers to the agency plans, including performance measures, on the District's website: - The Summary Tables detail the District's approved operating budget by agency and fund type for both budgeted dollars and positions; - The Statistical Profile details some major statistics of District of Columbia. - The Glossary of Budget Terms section describes unique budgeting, accounting, and District terms that may not be known by the general reader; and - The Local Budget Act is the legislation that the District uses to enact the District's budget via local law, and is transmitted to Congress in accordance with procedures for all District legislation. - The Federal Portion Budget Request Act is the legislation that conveys the District's request for federal payments, to be enacted into law by the United States Congress and the President through the federal appropriations process.